 3 hours.
-An introduction to the study of human communication.
-Application of communication principles to interpersonal, group, and public contexts.
-Particular emphasis on the practice of public speaking.
+An introduction to the study of human communication, this course requires students to apply communication principles to interpersonal, group and public contexts.
+Particular emphasis is on the practice of public speaking.
 Students will prepare and deliver several oral presentations.